Siemens-Healthineers/K2s/addons/storage/ceph/README.md

 3. Provisions a fresh single-node Ceph cluster on that node.
 4. Reads `osdHosts`, validates Hyper-V worker node type, and provisions the requested OSDs.
 5. Deploys the Ceph CSI operator and the `ceph-cephfs` StorageClass.

+With `-w` it additionally exports CephFS over SMB (Ceph `mgr/smb`) and deploys the SMB CSI driver so Windows pods can consume CephFS via the `ceph-smb` StorageClass.

 ### 3. Verify Installation